TheJoboReal/Noter/Data Kommunikation/Noter/Network Layer/IPV6/IPV6 Addressing.md

 **Unicast:** Such an address defines a single interface (computer or router).
 The packets sent to a unicast address are sent to only one receiver.

 **Anycast:** Such an address defines a group of computers that all share one address.
 A packet sent to anycast address is only delivered to one member of the group, the easiest one to reach.
+>Ex.
+If you anycast to Facebook in Odense you will connect to the Datacenter in Odense and not the one in USA.

 * Anycast communication is used e.g., when multiple servers can respond to an inquiry.
 * The request is sent only to the one who is easiest to reach.